cockroachlabs/open-sourced-interview-process/SalesExercises.md

 ## **Title: Campaign Process - Customer Outreach**

 **Overview:** You will be asked to set-up an outbound email campaign (cadence) for the companies you targeted in your first exercise.
-[Worksheet for Candidate Exercise](https://docs.google.com/a/cockroachlabs.com/document/d/10SJtP7leugjGnxZeaZjrJOOM-8A_OL13wodY1yC9eLQ/edit?usp=sharing)Worksheet provided onsite.
+[Worksheet for Candidate Exercise](https://docs.google.com/a/cockroachlabs.com/document/d/10SJtP7leugjGnxZeaZjrJOOM-8A_OL13wodY1yC9eLQ/edit?usp=sharing) (Worksheet provided onsite.)

 **You will be asked to create is asked to create:**